ethanman102/Chartreuse/README.md

 We furthermore used:
 * https://medium.com/@katheller/how-to-use-get-object-in-drf-generics-views-examples-a7b879ff2d50#:~:text=In%20Django%20REST%20Framework%2C%20if%20you%20override%20the,expected%20because%20any%20permission%20was%20taken%20into%20consideration.
 (Author Katarzyna Antonik-Heller May 19,2023) To learn how to override get_object

+### Citation 6
+From https://stackoverflow.com/questions/9932047/html-multiple-name-value-for-an-element Author: Madara's Ghost on March 29, 2012
+This citation helped us to understand how to data inside a form without having to have it inputted into a tetx box.
+The main issue with needing this approach was found in profile/html where we needed to send the requester and requestee user id's in the request body to be processed for usage.
+This technique was used in lines _ to _.

 ### Django Documentation Citations